Interest-Only Mortgage Repayment Vehicles Explained

 Repayment vehicle issues

-If your strategy to pay back the loan isn’t performing, it’s worth approaching your lender to discuss your situation.
-Or, get some professional advice.
+If your strategy for repaying the loan isn’t working, it’s worth approaching your lender to discuss your situation.
+You can also seek professional advice.

-Sometimes it’s possible to use savings held outside your repayment plan to potentially reduce the size of your loan.
+Sometimes, you can use savings held outside your repayment plan to reduce the size of your loan.

-It may also be worth looking into whether overpayments are available and if any extra charges apply.
+It may also be worth investigating whether overpayments are available and whether any extra charges apply.
 Your lender might also be open to an extension of the mortgage term.

 Changing the mortgage type

-The other path could involve adjusting the structure of the mortgage.
+The other path could involve adjusting the mortgage’s structure.
 This could mean switching to a part interest-only, part repayment (part and part) mortgage.
-Doing so would leave you with less to pay at the end of the term as you’d be paying back some of the balance.
+Doing so would leave you with less to pay at the end of the term, as you’d be paying back some of the balance.

-If you’re over 55 years of age, another tool at your disposal is equity release.
-Changing to a ‘lifetime mortgage’ is a popular course of action when coming to the end of an interest-only mortgage.
-But, opting for this means the underlying debt is eventually covered when you die or move into long-term care.
+If you’re over 55, equity release is another tool at your disposal.
+Changing to a ‘lifetime mortgage’ is a popular course of action when ending an interest-only mortgage.
+But opting for this means the underlying debt is eventually covered when you die or move into long-term care.
 Reducing the size of your estate to pass down.

-You could also look at switching to a full capital repayment mortgage.
-But, this will require a full affordability assessment and likely much higher monthly payments.
+You could also consider switching to a full capital repayment mortgage.
+However, this will require a full affordability assessment and likely much higher monthly payments.

 We're so confident in our service, we guarantee it.